 There are many aspects of life in Cayman that makes this a true paradise in the modern world, but our infrastructure may be at the top of the list for ensuring a high quality of life for everyone in the islands.
 Cayman’s infrastructure is leading the way in the Caribbean and here are just a few examples.

-Dangerous one-way roads around twisting island hills and broken pavement dotted with heart-pounding potholes and ruts are a way of life in may Caribbean islands, but not in Cayman.
+Dangerous one-way roads twisting around island hills and broken pavement dotted with heart-pounding potholes and ruts are a way of life in many Caribbean islands, but not in Cayman.

 Banking and Business

 As one of the world’s leading international financial centres, the Cayman Islands offer excellent banking and business services for individuals and businesses from across the globe.
-Cayman offers an unparalleled business-friendly tax-neutral platform and a host of physical resources for businesses wishing to set up premises in the islands.
-Grand Cayman’s Cayman Enterprise City is a particularly valuable infrastructural resource thanks to our Internet, Media, Commodities & Derivatives, Science & Technologies and Maritime Services Parks, which offer highly connected, comfortable, modern office spaces from which businesses in these fields can operate.
+Not only does Cayman offer an unparalleled business-friendly tax-neutral platform and a host of physical resources for businesses wishing to set up premises, it’s at the front of technology in the Caribbean with online web portals and phone apps.